 The many panels depict the story of the bible, but the people are all wearing 16th century clothing – presumably a treasure trove of fashion fun for modern researchers.

 Move to Gallery 29 to find the famous Saliera by Benvenuto Cellini (also known as the Cellini salt cellar), mentioned at the start of this article.

-An allegory for the cosmos, it’s made of gold, enamel, ebony and ivory, and was a present to Archduke Ferdinand II from King Charles IX of France.
+An allegory for the cosmos in gold, enamel, ebony and ivory, the Saliera was a present to Archduke Ferdinand II from King Charles IX of France.
 The latter’s grandfather (King Frances I) was the original recipient in 1543.

 Gallery 28 continues the theme of progress measured through Kunstkammer art, with the appearance, for example, of measuring instruments.
 Allow yourself a little wry smile at the 16th and 17th century carved coconuts gilded with silver (it seems coconuts were a little rarer in Europe back then).

-Don’t miss the wood, bronze and pearl cabinet, either.
-It was designed for storing art, but is also art in itself, and displayed in a museum that might legitimately claim to be a work of art, too.
-Art in art in art.
-Nice.
+Don’t miss the wood, bronze and pearl cabinet from 1560/1570, either.
+Although designed for storing art, it’s also art in itself, and displayed in a museum that might legitimately claim to be a work of art, too.
+Art in art in art, one might say.

 Part II: The Kunstkammer (Galleries 27 to 19)